Thomas John Bisika: Life

 Scottish politicians and Bisika in 2023: Alison Thewliss, Patrick Grady, Thomas Bisika, Christine Jardine and Lord Jack McConnell.

 Bisika was a Senior Lecturer in health policy and management at the University of Pretoria School of Health Systems.
 From 1993 to 2005 he was a Research Fellow at the Centre for Social Research of the University of Malawi.
 During this period he also taught demography and sociology at Chancellor College, a constituent College of the University of Malawi.
 He is a member of the Population Association of America.

 In 2022 he presented his credentials to Queen Elizabeth II as Malawi's High Commissioner to the United Kingdom.

 In 2025 he welcomed the launch of a Scotland Chapter of the UK-Malawi Chamber of Commerce.
-This was made in collaboration with the Scotland Malawi Partnership with a scheduled first event in June 2025.
+In June 2026 an office in Malawi was anticipated and the CEO spoke of moving from dialogue to delivery.

 Charity work

 Bisika was a young member of the Lions Club International in Malawi.
 From 1994 to 2001, Bisika was the chairperson of the National Health Sciences Research Committee which is the National Health Research Ethics Review Board for the Malawi Government.
 It is located in the Ministry of Health headquarters.
 He approved a number of clinical trials and health related studies including some involving antiretroviral therapy.
 From 1998–2000 he was part of the Essential National Health Research network created under the auspices of the Council for Health Research and Development (COHRED).
 In 2008 Bisika was a member of the Positive Synergies between Global Health Initiatives and Health systems and a member of the Global Health Workforce Alliance (GHWA) and the Africa Platform on Human Resources for Health.